kehantan/labbook/docs/protein/expression.rst

 * Refrigerated centrifuge
 * PBS
 * Centrifuge tube (50 mL)
+* Dropper
-* Pipette
+* Cuvette

 **Procedure**

 #.
 Add the small scale culture from 15 mL centrifuge tube culture into the 500 mL LB broth in the 2 L Erlenmeyer flask.
 #.
 Shake, 1 to 3 hrs, 37 C, 180 rpm.
 #.
-Check OD at 600 nm every 1 hour, target OD ~0.5-0.6.
+Check OD at 600 nm every 1 hour using a cuvette and spectrophtometer, target OD ~0.5-0.6.
 Extend the shaking time if target OD is not reached.

+    * Collect ~3 mL of culture sample to measure the OD.
+Use autoclaved LB broth that is not used for culture as blank.

 #.
 When OD is around 0.5 - 0.6, add 1 mL of IPTG stock solution (250 mM) to the LB broth culture.

     * IPTG final concentration in culture = 0.5 mM.